MegNieves/pacmanexercise/README.md

 GitHub Pages
 Step 1: Select Settings Step 2: Select Pages Step 3: Within the drop down menu in Source Section, Select Main Step 4: Click save

 This repository was crafted to showcase the solution for the coding assignment in Week 7.
 This is a webpage that showcase PacMen.
 This project can be viewed via https://megnieves.github.io/pacmanexercise/ As of now potential changes may involve a clash of worlds..
-Perhaps PacMan meets Mario
+Perhaps PacMan meets Mario.
+I would also love to incorporate the Ghosts from PacMan as a fun surprise.
 Within this repository are files necessary to manipulate the movements of PacMen across the screen.
 After I was done with this project I learned how to successfully create PacMen with a click of a button and allow them to move at their own pace.